activemerchant/active_merchant/GettingStarted.md

 Before getting started using Active Merchant, a bit of terminology is needed.

 In order to process credit card payments, your application needs to interface with a payment gateway.
-In Active Merchant, these are represented as subclasses of {ActiveMerchant::Billing::Gateway}.
+In Active Merchant, these are represented as subclasses of `ActiveMerchant::Billing::Gateway`.

 ## Gateway Operations